Limit Theorems for Multifractal Products of Geometric Stationary Processes

 \section{Log-normal scenario with possible long-range dependence}

 The log-normal hypothesis of Kolmogorov \cite{Kol62} features prominently in turbulent cascades.
-In this section, we provide some related model, namely the log-normal scenario, for multifractal products of stochastic processes. \ In fact, this log-normal scenario has its origin in Kahane \cite{Kah85, Kah87}, see also \cite{AL1}.
-In this section we present a most general result on log-normal scenario for a models with possible long-range dependence.
+In this section, we provide a related model, namely the log-normal scenario, for multifractal products of stochastic processes. \ In fact, this log-normal scenario has its origin in Kahane \cite{Kah85, Kah87}.
+In this section we present a general result on log-normal scenario for a model with possible long-range dependence.